Kaikea at Hoopili

 No analysis available

-Public remarks repeatedly reference VA financing across different listings, including VA assumable loans and VA-approved status.
-This is strong, direct evidence that the building/units are VA loan approved.
+The public remarks repeatedly reference VA financing and assumable VA loans at different rates.
+This is strong, direct evidence that the building is VA loan approved.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.